Best mics and cameras for yoga videos

 Whether you're just getting started teaching yoga online via Zoom, or you're ready to up-level to a professional setup for your YouTube yoga channel or your own website, you'll find valuable gear suggestions here from a yoga teacher who's somewhat obsessed with experimentation and testing.

-When I started producing yoga videos, I had a background as a singer and a recording musician, so I knew a bit about audio gear.
+When I started making yoga videos, I had a background as a singer and a recording musician, so I knew a bit about audio gear.
 I didn't know much about cameras, but I was fortunate to marry a photographer and a gear geek!
-Konrad and I both spend lots of time watching YouTube reviews about lavalier mics and camera gear.
-(We've spent way too much money as well!)
-Konrad has helped me select my preferred camera, which is the Sony ZV-1.
+Konrad and I both spend lots of time watching YouTube reviews about lavalier mics and camera gear, and we've spent way too much money as well!

-What's more important, audio or video?
-People usually want to start their gear setup with the camera, but for yoga teachers who want to teach online, audio must come first.
-If you're accustomed to using the onboard microphone on your computer or phone during Zoom meetings, you may hav noticed that the audio quality degrades when you move away from the computer.
+What's more important – audio or video?
+People usually think that buying a camera is the logical first step, but for yoga teachers who want to teach online, audio must come first.
+If you're accustomed to using the onboard microphone on your computer or phone during Zoom meetings, you may have noticed that the audio quality degrades when you move away from the computer.
 Since yoga teachers usually need to be at least 8 feet away from the computer, this means you absolutely must invest in some type of wireless on-body mic.

 Here are the choices:

-Bluetooth Earbuds with Microphone: Use Apple Airpods ($99 USD) or Airpods Pro ($175 USD), or other wireless earbuds with a mic.
+Bluetooth Earbuds with Microphone: Use Apple Airpods ($89 USD) or Airpods Pro ($249 USD), or other wireless earbuds with a mic

 Sometimes called a lapel mic or a clip-on mic, a lavalier microphone is the best quality available for those wanting to teach yoga while talking several feet away from the yoga mat.

-To use the Rode Wireless Go with an iPhone: You'll need this adapter, and if you have an iPhone with lightning-only (no microphone jack), you'll also need this adapter.
-Keep in mind that if you're using your iPhone to teach a live online session on Zoom, Facetime or Google Chat, the Rode will occupy the audio jack and the phone may think you've plugged earphones in.
-If you want to hear your students, the only way around this is to use a wireless bluetooth speaker such as this great little speaker by Anker ($24).
+To use the Rode Wireless Go with an iPhone: You'll need this adapter, and if you have an iPhone with lightning-only (no microphone jack), you'll also need this adapterFor Android, newer iPhones and other devices with a USB-C input, use this cable.
+Keep in mind that if you're using your iPhone to teach a live online session on Zoom, the Rode will occupy the audio jack and the phone may think you've plugged earphones in.
+If you want to hear your students, the only way around this is to use a wireless bluetooth speaker such as this great little JBL speaker ($49.95).

 Sennheiser G4 Lavalier Mic

-The Sennheiser won't plug directly into your iPhone, either.
+The Sennheiser won't plug directly into your iPhone's lightning adapter, either.
 That requires two adapters: this one and this one.
-And lastly, if you're using your phone to meet with a live student on Zoom, Facetime or Google chat, you'll also need to connect to a bluetooth speaker, otherwise you won't be able to hear your students.
+And lastly, if you're using your phone to meet with a live student on Zoom, you'll also need to connect to a bluetooth speaker, otherwise you won't be able to hear your students.

 Wondering which lavalier microphone Yoga with Adriene uses?
 With over 11 million YouTube subscribers, she achieves a natural, easy look with a completely concealed mic and no wires showing, ever.
-In his blog, her producer Chris Sharpe says he uses the Sennheiser G4 Lavalier and attaches the mic is attached to Adriene's cleavage with Rycote undercovers.
-(Update April 2022: His twitter, Sharpe mentioned that he now prefers the Rode Wireless Go II.)
+In his blog, her producer Chris Sharpe says he uses the Sennheiser G4 Lavalier attached to Adriene's cleavage with undercover stickies.
+(Update: On X, Sharpe has mentioned that he now prefers the Rode Wireless Go II.)

 The lavalier mic used by Yoga with Kassandra and Brett Larkin Yoga is the Sennheiser G3 lavalier mic, which is very similar to the G4, it's just an older version.